 Before I started working as a freelance copywriter, I thought that there were three types of communication:

-B2Me will depend on me
+“B2Me” will depend on me

-But what about B2Me communication?
+But what about “B2Me” communication?

 Some of them ended up hiring me for their projects; others didn’t.
-And, of course, there were the ones who didn’t even answer me at all.
+Needless to say, there were the ones who didn’t even answer me at all.

 Therefore, I learned to insist on receiving an answer.
-I’ll do the necessary to improve B2Me communication.

-Clients aren’t the Beast
+Clients aren’t “the Beast”

-I’m not saying this because clients demand high-quality content.
-I’m saying it because they often fail at providing the necessary information but still insist on tight deadlines and delivery dates.
+I’m not claiming this because clients demand high-quality content.
+Not at all.
+I’m saying it because they often fail at providing the necessary information but still insist on fairly tight deadlines and delivery dates.

-Despite everything, clients aren’t the Beast.
+Despite everything, clients aren’t “the Beast”.
 They don’t wear the number 666 tattooed on the forehead.
 On the wallet, either.

-I’ll work with clients and avoid the Beast
+I’ll work with clients and avoid “the Beast”

 What does make sense is to avoid the so-called “toxic clients.”
 That’s what I’ve decided to do.